Are Electric Scooters Legal in Spain?

 According to Spanish law, a Personal Mobility Vehicle (PMV), including electric scooters, is defined as a vehicle with one or more wheels, equipped with a single seat and propelled exclusively by electric motors.

 These vehicles are designed to operate at a maximum speed of between 6 and 25 km/h.
-PMVs do not include vehicles intended for persons with reduced mobility
+PMVs do not include vehicles intended for persons with reduced mobility.

-The law stipulates that these vehicles can only have a seat or saddle if they have a self-balancing system.
-In addition, in order to operate legally on public roads, PMVs must comply with specific technical requirements established by the Dirección General de Tráfico (DGT) and, after a certain period of time, must carry a certificate of circulation to ensure that they comply with minimum safety standards.
+In addition, in order to operate legally on public roads, PMVs must meet specific technical requirements established by the Dirección General de Tráfico (DGT) and, after a certain period of time, must have a certificate of circulation to ensure that they meet minimum safety standards.

 Important: PMV's sold before 21 January 2024 may circulate until 22 January 2027 even if they do not have a certificate.
 After that date, only PMV's with a certificate may circulate.

-Using an electric scooter in Spain is a convenient and environmentally friendly way to get around, but it's important to follow the rules to ensure your safety and compliance with the law
+Using an electric scooter in Spain is a convenient and environmentally friendly way to get around, but it's important to follow the rules to ensure your safety and compliance with the law.

 Car drivers in Spain are relatively friendly and open as they are used to mopeds and motorbikes!
 They are just not happy if you are driving too slowly or in the middle of the road.